GW Today looks back at top stories from seniors’ time on campus.

-It was the summer of “Call Me Maybe,” the Curiousity landing on Mars and the London Olympics when the class of 2016 arrived at the George Washington University.
-On Sunday, they’ll cross the stage on the National Mall as graduates.
-As seniors prepare for the next phase of their lives, we’re taking a look back at some of George Washington Today’s top stories and memorable cultural moments from the past four years.
+It was the summer of “Get Lucky,” royal baby mania and the 50th anniversary of the March on Washington when the class of 2017 arrived at the George Washington University.
+On May 21, they’ll cross the stage on the National Mall as graduates.
+As seniors prepare for the next phase of their lives, we’re taking a look back at some of George Washington Today’s top stories and memorable cultural moments from their years as GW students.

-- The late Supreme Court Justice Antonin Scalia—who was also at GW in March 2013 to celebrate Constitution Day—visited Lisner Auditorium to reminisce about his 30 years on the highest bench in the country.
+- Late Supreme Court Justice Antonin Scalia visited Lisner Auditorium to reminisce about his 30 years on the highest bench in the country.

 - Students from GW, Catholic University and American University teamed up to build a sustainable home for the Department of Energy’s prestigious Solar Decathlon.

-- Beyoncé unexpectedly released her self-titled album at the end of the fall semester, ensuring that students returned from winter break with something to talk about.
+- Beyoncé unexpectedly released her self-titled album at the end of the fall semester, ensuring that new students returned from winter break with something to talk about.
+(Queen B would almost bookend the class of 2017’s time at GW, dropping “Lemonade” in April 2016.)

 - Justice Sonia Sotomayor visited campus twice in January, first to discuss her memoir “My Beloved World” and then to join the ribbon-cutting ceremony for the newly established Jacob Burns Community Legal Clinics.